These tips for driving the Pacific Coast Highway cover everything you need to know for a west coast road trip.

 It’s much more fun when you’re in control.

-1. Use a good sat nav
+1. Use a good sat nav & holder

 I wasted a good 45 minutes trying to get out of Oxnard between Santa Barbara and Malibu because the stupid sat nav was sending me round in circles.
 That was 45 minutes I could’ve spent sunbathing on Malibu Beach, which I never got to do.

-If you can, bring one with you from home that works well and you’ve got to know your way around.
+If you can, bring a sat nav with you from home that works well and you’ve got to know your way around.
 Hiring a sat nav is around $70 a week (£40) so if you can bring an international one from home, or borrow one, you can save quite a bit.
 You need one that lets you avoid highways, and updates based on local traffic news to get the most from your USA road trip.

 2. Sort a playlist before you go

-When you book your car hire find out what the connection point is and cover all bases (CD, USB, Bluetooth).
+When you book your California car hire find out what the connection point is and cover all bases (CD, USB, Bluetooth).

 3. But listen to the local stations too

 Religion FM was a particular favourite of mine, as was Bob FM, you can’t beat hearing a brilliant but unexpected song on the radio as you’re driving along.
 The one that stands out for me was Fleetwood Mac’s Go Your Own Way, keep an eye on that speed dial!

 4. Be ready to stop

-There’s so much to see along the Pacific Coast Highway, every 5 minutes you’ll see an incredible vista point to stop, so do it.
+There’s so much to see along the Pacific Coast Highway – every 5 minutes you’ll see an incredible vista point to stop, so do it.
 The speeds along the route allow you to make split second decisions and pull over to take a look and take a photo.

 It depends how much time you have as to how much you want to take advantage.
 It took me ages to drive from Big Sur to San Luis, just because of views like the one above over McWay Falls in Julia Pfeiffer Burns State Park.

-5. Be nice
+6. Be nice